naykel76/2703_assignment2/public/docs/assignment_2.md

 14. -   [x] There is another user type called administrator.
     -   [x] There is only 1 administrator which is created through seeder.
-    -   [ ] The purpose of administrator is to approve new restaurant (users).
+    -   [x] The purpose of administrator is to approve new restaurant (users).
 After a new restaurant user (account) is registered, s/he cannot add/remove dishes from his/her restaurant until this account is approved by the administrator.
-    -   [ ] There is a page where the administrator can go to see a list of new restaurant accounts that require approval, and to approve these accounts.
+    -   [x] There is a page where the administrator can go to see a list of new restaurant accounts that require approval, and to approve these accounts.
-    -   [ ]

-Additional Tasks

--   [x] Mail
--   [x] Telescope

-Use models more, it is easier to set the criteria